-- The first layer, called the input layer, contains six nodes that are six heuristics such as PrimaryDomain, SubDomain, PathDomain, PageRank, AlexaRank, AlexaReputation. - The second layer contains 12 nodes.
-The value of each node is fuzzy value and is calculated from membership function s-shaped or z-shaped. - The third layer contanis two nodes which are ML and MP.
+- The first layer, called the input layer, contains six nodes that are six heuristics such as PrimaryDomain, SubDomain, PathDomain, PageRank, AlexaRank, AlexaReputation. - The second layer has 12 nodes.
+The value of each node is fuzzy value and is calculated from membership functions "left sigmoid" or "right sigmoid". - The third layer contanis two nodes which are ML and MP.
 ML (Mean Legitimate) is the weighted sum of nodes "L" in the second layer.
-MP (Mean Phishing) is the weighted sum of nodes "P" in the second layer. - The fourth layer, called the output layer, has only one the output node.
+MP (Mean Phishing) is the weighted sum of nodes "P" in the second layer. - The fourth layer, called the output layer, has one output node.

-The sigmoid activation function is used in the proposed neural network, and the output value of the output node ranges from 0 to 1.
+The proposed neuro-fuzzy network uses sigmoid activation function, the output value of the output node range from 0 to 1.
 The proposed model is classified into two classes so the site is phishing if the value of the output node is less than 0.5 and the site is legitimate if the value is greater than or equal to 0.5.